-Building reserves are being funded on a yearly basis to pay for building upgrades and maintenance, including roofing, carpeting, or other important facility items.
+Building reserves are normally being funded on a yearly basis to pay for building upgrades and maintenance, including roofing, carpeting, or other important facility items.
+In Fiscal Year 2020, no amount was added to the Building Reserve, as financial focus was on the building expansion.
 In Fiscal Year 2018, \$500,000 of the Building Reserve and \$500,000 of previously Unassigned Reserves were transferred to a newly established Library Expansion Reserve of \$1,000,000, and any remaining funds each year will be reserved for operations via Agency Resolution No. 235-2017.

 The Agency is presently investing time and resources into the expansion of the library.
 The final environmental impact report for this project was approved in August 2011.
 The Tiburon Town Council approved the site plan and architectural drawings in August 2012.
+Completion of the expansion is expected in summer of 2021.
 For additional information regarding the progress of the expansion project, please refer to the Agency's website under "Library Expansion."